 Currently, we inform and inspire our community about sustainability in business through content on our blog, The Wrap, and our Eco-Packaging Alliance newsletter.

-This year, we will be looking at exploring educating our global ecosystem further on environmental issues and ways they can make a difference, which will help us build a strong culture of sustainability.
+This year, we will be looking at exploring educating our global ecosystem further on environmental issues and ways they can make a difference.

 We are going to look at what new initiatives we can drive to equip our customers, partners and team with the knowledge to make informed choices that positively impact their communities and local environments.